kburakf/fine-rare/README.md

 Ensure the .env file is set up correctly in the project root with the following variables:

-- MONGO_URI: Connection string for MongoDB.
+- MONGO_URI: Connection string for MongoDB
   - Example: mongodb://mongo:27017/graphql-backend
+- PORT: Connection port for NodeJS
+  - Example: 3000
+- NODE_ENV: System environment
+  - Example: development

 ## Usage